AI Agent Card

 Variable Best Practices

-- You do not need to define the variables that may be required for a Developer platform app call.
-If a specific app action that you are adding to the agent requires a specific piece of information, the agent will automatically collect it in order to complete the app action.
-Making a required variable in the Agent Variables section for this purpose is redundant and will disrupt the ideal data collection flow.
+• You do not need to define variables for data that app actions will collect on their own.
+If an app action requires a specific piece of information to execute, the agent will collect it automatically at the time the action is called.
+Defining a required variable in this section for the same purpose is redundant and can interfere with the natural collection flow.

 Dev Platform Apps